138paulmiller/PyMaze/README.md

 		./maze.pys -width 50 -height 45 -seed 13.1 -out MyMaze

-This will start the interactive maze in the terminal
+This will start the interactive 15 by 15 maze in the terminal

-		./maze.py -interactive
+		./maze.py -interactive -width 15 -height 15